bjankord/brettjankord.com/content/blog/2013-01-30-you-keep-using-that-word-i-do-not-think-it-means-what-you-think-it-means.md

 ## RESS

 RESS is another term I often see confused with adaptive web design.
-Original coined by [Luke Wroblewski][58] in September 2011, it stands for Responsive Design + Server Side Components.
-“In a nutshell, RESS combines adaptive layouts with server side component (not full page) optimization.
-So a single set of page templates define an entire Web site for all devices but key components within that site have device-class specific implementations that are rendered server side.”
+Original coined by [Luke Wroblewski][58] in September 2011, it stands for Responsive Design + server-side Components.
+“In a nutshell, RESS combines adaptive layouts with server-side component (not full page) optimization.
+So a single set of page templates define an entire site for all devices but key components within that site have device-class specific implementations that are rendered server side.”

 (Source: [Luke Wroblewski][58])

-For some time, the server side component in RESS was assumed to be a device detection solution like WURFL, Categorizr, Device Atlas.
+For some time, the server-side component in RESS was assumed to be a device detection solution like WURFL, Categorizr, Device Atlas.
 Recently though, I had an insightful conversation with Tim Murtaugh.
 Tim helped develop the redesign for [An Event Apart][59].
 In an [article about the redesign][60], it was mentioned that RESS was used in the redesign.
-I was curious about which server side component they were using as part of their RESS implementation, however when talking to Tim, he mentioned they were conditionally loading resources based on feature detection.
-Which is perfectly reasonable and the approach I prefer when I’m build responsive websites.
+I was curious about which server-side component they were using as part of their RESS implementation, however when talking to Tim, he mentioned they were conditionally loading resources based on feature detection.
+Which is perfectly reasonable and the approach I prefer when I’m build responsive sites.
 Though the use of the term RESS did not seem to line up with my understanding of it.
 An [interesting discussion][61] ensued on Twitter between, Tim Murtaugh, Luke Wroblewski, Ethan Marcotte, Scott Jehl and myself about what RESS actually is.
 After the discussion I don’t think I understand what RESS full encapsulates.
-Depending on [who you ask][62], conditionally loading resources/markup via AJAX based on feature detection could be defined as RESS, where the server side component is the part the returns the data for the AJAX call, though I believe most people still associate RESS with responsive design + a server side device detection component.
+Depending on [who you ask][62], conditionally loading resources/markup via Ajax based on feature detection could be defined as RESS, where the server-side component is the part the returns the data for the Ajax call, though I believe most people still associate RESS with responsive design + a server-side device detection component.
 I think this is a perfect example of where terms we use everyday have a way of evolving as we adapt with change over time.

 ## In Conclusion

 Hopefully this can serve as a reference for those who want to catch up on these new terms.
-It’s always good when you’re planning out your next website project to make sure all of those involved are on the same page.
+It’s always good when you’re planning out your next site project to make sure all of those involved are on the same page.
 By defining these terms for those who may not be familiar with them helps ensure better understanding for everyone throughout the project.

 [1]: http://www.businessinsider.com/survey-mobile-first-bad-strategy-2012-12
 [2]: http://uxmag.com/articles/combining-responsive-and-adaptive-strategies-to-solve-mobile-design-challenges